 Application forms are available from the Office of Financial Aid, 330 Waterman Building.
 Only one application is needed in order to apply for aid.
 The aid application deadline is May 1.
 Applications received after that due date will be reviewed according to the date of submission.
 If additional information is required, the Office of Financial Aid will contact the student.
-Please note that any tuition grants, fellowships, or assistantships are considered a financial aid resource and must be considered before other University student-aid will be awarded.
+Please note that any tuition grants, fellowships, or assistantships are considered a financial aid resource, if not already included in the student's income, and must be considered before other University student-aid will be awarded.

 The University is unable to fund the full level of student need through the National Direct Students Loan and the College Work-Study Program.
-As a result, it will be necessary for the student to meet an initial level of need through the Guaranteed Student Loan Program prior to the offer of NDSL and CWSP assistance.
-Therefore, students are encouraged to contact the Office of Financial Aid to obtain and complete a Guaranteed Student Loan application shortly after acceptance to a graduate degree program.
+As a result, it will be necessary for the student to meet an initial level of need through the Robert T. Stafford Loan Program prior to the offer of Perkins Loan and CWSP assistance.
+Therefore, students are encouraged to contact the Office of Financial Aid to obtain and complete a Robert T. Stafford Loan Program application shortly after acceptance to a graduate degree program.